 - Rates & Fees

-- 6x points at hotels participating in the Marriott Bonvoy™ program
+- 6x Marriott Bonvoy points on each dollar of eligible purchases at hotels participating in the Marriott Bonvoy™ program

-- 4x points for purchases made at restaurants worldwide, at U.S. gas stations, on wireless telephone services purchased directly from U.S. service providers and on U.S. purchases for shipping
+- 4x Marriott Bonvoy points on each dollar of eligible purchases made at restaurants worldwide, at U.S. gas stations, on wireless telephone services purchased directly from U.S. service providers and on U.S. purchases for shipping

 The Marriott co-brand cards all earn Marriott Bonvoy points, plus they offer an array of perks and benefits with Marriott hotels.
 The earning rate on Marriott cards is less than ideal if your goal is to accrue Alaska Airlines miles.
 However, the welcome offers can provide a significant boost to your Mileage Plan account.